rust-lang/rfcs/text/0000-http-index.md

 If a dependency requires `foo >=1.0.2`, then Cargo would need to fetch information about `maybe-dep` (once), even if `foo v1.0.4` ends up being selected later.
 However, it would not need to fetch `old-dep`.
 If the version requirement was upgraded to `foo >=v1.0.4` then there wouldn't be any extra fetches.

+## Offline support

+The proposed solution fully preserves Cargo's ability to work offline.
+Fetching of crates while online by necessity downloads enough of the index to use them, and all this data remains cached for use offline.

 ## Bandwidth reduction

 Cargo supports HTTP/2, which handles many similar requests efficiently.